CodeStone1125/advanceTexture/README.md

 ```

 #### 3. NORMAL MAPPING
+In `calculatenormal.frag` I implement the fountion with:
 1. Defines a small value `delta` used for finite differences
 2. Get the screen-space position of the fragment
 3. Sample four points in screen space: original point, x-shift, y-shift, x & y coordinate-shift
 4. calculate surface normals by four sample point
 5. Average the surface normal and transform the normal from the range [-1, 1] to [0, 1]
-6. Output the height map

 ```cpp
  const float delta = 0.01;